-In any community college, an active shooter situation can escalate to tragedy within moments.
+In any college or university, an active shooter situation can escalate to tragedy within moments.
 Preparedness is essential for protecting people and reducing injury.
 Below are ten considerations colleges can plan for the best possible outcomes.

 1 Include behavioral threat assessments